jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

 ### Aims of the project
 - The aims of this project will be to create a script, or several, that will produce:
-    - Priority 1: A text file with information of SNPs shared by a given subgroup of genomes within the alignment, and that are unique for that single group.
+    - Priority 1: A text file with information for SNPs shared by a given subgroup of genomes within the alignment, and that are unique for that single group.
-    - Priority 2: Graphs for (i) SNPs density, (ii) non-synonymous SNPs density, (iii) synonymous SNPs density, and (iv) dN/dS along the alignment.
+    - Priority 2: Graphs for (i) SNP density, (ii) non-synonymous SNP density, (iii) synonymous SNP density, and (iv) non-synonymous/synonymous SNP density along the alignment.
 It would be cool to produce these graphs within a sliding window!